-If your own pension provider does not offer an online application service, you can fill out a paper from or print out a form (7004e and 7005e, separate form for each child) that you have filled out online.
+If you are unable to claim the pension online, you can fill out a paper from or print out a form (7004e and 7005e, separate form for each child) that you have filled out online.

 You can claim the survivors’ pension retroactively for six months (excluding thee month in which you claim the pension).
 For valid reasons, you may claim the pension retroactively for a longer period of time.

 The survivors’ pension is based on the earnings from work or granted earnings-related pension of your next-of-kin.

 Survivors’ pension from abroad

 You can get a survivors’ pension from abroad also if, at some point during their working life, your deceased spouse or parent worked or lived in an EU/EEA country, Switzerland, or a country with which Finland has signed a bilateral social security agreement.

 Claim the survivors’ pension from these country with the same forms that you use to claim the pension from Finland.
 Fill out information about your deceased next-of-kin’s work and residence abroad on Appendix U (7110e) and attach it to your claim.